Sam (mascot)

 Sam the Olympic Eagle was the mascot of the 1984 Summer Olympics which were held in Los Angeles.
 He is a bald eagle, the national bird of the host nation, the United States.
-Intended as a patriotic symbol, being named Sam also suggests a kinship with Uncle Sam, another American symbol.
-The mascot was designed by Bob Moore, an artist for Disney.
+The United States originally intended to use a bear mascot to represent California, but the Soviet Union had used a bear mascot named Misha at the preceding 1980 Summer Olympics.
+The mascot was designed by Bob Moore, an artist working for The Walt Disney Company.